-Our board of directors has established an audit committee, a compensation committee and a nominating and corporate governance committee.
+Upon closing of this offering, our board of directors will establish an audit committee, a compensation committee and a nominating and corporate governance committee.
 In addition, we intend to avail ourselves of the "controlled company" exception under the Nasdaq Rules, which exempts us from certain requirements, including the requirements that we have a majority of independent directors on our board of directors and that we have compensation and nominating and corporate governance committees composed entirely of independent directors.
 We will, however, remain subject to the requirement that we have an audit committee composed entirely of independent members by the end of the transition period for companies listing in connection with an initial public offering.
 The composition and responsibilities of each of the committees of our board of directors are as set forth below.
 Members will serve on these committees until their resignation or removal or until otherwise determined by our board of directors.